Traditional vs Agile Project Management – Which One Fits You?

 Over the course of several years, different project management methodologies and frameworks have been developed for different business cases.
 In project management, it is crucial to understand your budget, scope of the project, and team dynamics and pick the right methodology to ensure that your projects are heading in the right direction.

-When it comes to implementing an effective project management methodology and framework, the two major categories professionals often feel conflicted about are the Agile and traditional project management.
+When it comes to implementing an effective project management style, the two major categories professionals often feel conflicted about are the Agile and traditional project management.
 The ‘Traditional vs Agile project management’ debate is not a recent one and both approaches come with their own set of advantages and disadvantages.

 Both these frameworks come with their own set of principles, processes, and best practices.
 What you choose entirely depends on your project and your team’s needs.